alexwoolford/alexwoolford.github.io/_posts/2021-06-02-monitor-neo4j-with-prometheus.md

       roles:
         - cloudalchemy.node_exporter

-When we first attempted to install the Node Exporter, we ran into an issue where "Python quit unexpectedly".
+When we first attempted to install the Node Exporter, we ran into an issue where "Python quit unexpectedly."
 A quick Google search suggested that we set the following environment variable before running the playbooks:

     export OBJC_DISABLE_INITIALIZE_FORK_SAFETY=YES